AlliedPayment/docs/API/NetworkReject.md

   * A payment with the given ID was not found.
 * HTTP 406 (Not Acceptable)
   * Allied is unable to route the payment electronically, and therefore will not accept the reject.
+* HTTP 500 (Internal Server Error)
+  * An unexpected error occurred while handling the request.
+    * Contact [Development Support](mailto:developmentsupport@alliedpayment.com) if you continue to get this response.

 ## Example